skancharapu775/NexusSurge/README.md

 - View card sets and worksheets (can direct to study page)
 - Add your own sets and worksheets
 - Download or add to account
+- Allow importing of sets or worksheets through links

 Study: Select a dataset and choose study options
 - Download worksheets